bradbell/at_cascade/readme.rst

 i.e., the start_node is the fit_node

 - The option table parent_node in this database must be the start_node.
-- There is no mtall or mtother data in this database.
+- There is no mtall or mtspecific data in this database (because the other database has this information for every node).
-- There is no prior or grid for omega in this database.
+- There is no prior or grid for omega in this database (because it is computed using mtall - mtspecific).
 - The avgint table covariate values are null.
   The avgint node_id values correspond to the start_node.
 - Subgroups are not used; i.e., there is one group and one subgroup